ai4os/ai4-docs/source/user/overview/dashboard.rst

 The Dashboard is divided between modules (AI models) and tools (eg. an image labelling tool, a federated server, etc).
 In the remaining part of this doc we will focus on how to deploy a module but the workflow is similar for tools.
-For more details on tools, please check the :ref:`How to use a tool <user/index:Use a tool (Intermediate user)>` section.